-The street has a long history that dates back until the 1800s when the builders built the street.
+The street has a long history that dates back to the 1800s when the builders built the street.
 One of the darkest moments in the street’s history was World War 2 when Nazi Germany occupied the street.
 The Nazis used the street as the headquarters of their security operations.
 However, after World War 2 it returned to the vibrant street it is today.

-Best places to visit near Avenue Louise
+Best places to visit near Avenue Louise:

 Place du Chatelain.
 The Place du Chatelain is very close to Avenue Louise and one of the most famous squares in the city.
 The square is home to numerous flower shops, cafes, and a lovely outdoor marketplace.
 The artisan market in Place du Chatelain is a good spot for a foodie.
 You will enjoy some delicious local cuisine, wine, and many other delights.
 Furthermore, it’s one of the best markets in the city.

+Louise Tower.
 One of the most iconic buildings in the city is the Louise Tower.
 This 85-metre tall building peers over Brussels skyline and offers some of Brussels’ best modern architecture.
 The Louise Tower is home to offices and hotels.
 It’s the stand out modern building in the area.🔍MORE HOTEL DEALS NEAR AVENUE LOUISE

-7. Saint Josse-Ten-Noode – Best Area for Shopping
+7. Saint Josse-Ten-Noode

 The area is the most densely populated in Brussels.
 However, it is the most deprived area too.
 But it is home to some of the best shops in the area.
 Despite being rough around the edges, there is some cool stuff to see here.